Arnoldmn/alx-system_engineering-devops/0x00-shell_basics/README.md

-12-file_type - list the file type of the named lamafile 13-symbolic_link - a symbolic link created in the current directory 14-copy_html - copy all html files in our current working directory
+12-file_type - list the file type of the named lamafile 13-symbolic_link - a symbolic link created in the current directory 14-copy_html - copy all html files in our current working directory 100-lets_move - Move all files that start with a uppercase letter